 China's labor contract law imposes requirements concerning, among others, the execution of written contracts between employers and employees, the time limits for probationary periods, and the length of fixed-term employment contracts.
 Due to its limited history and the lack of clear implementation rules, it is uncertain how this labor contract law will impact our current employment practices.
 We cannot assure you that our employment practices do not, or will not, violate this labor contract law or that we will not be subject to related penalties, fines or legal fees.
 If we are subject to severe penalties or incur significant legal fees in connection with labor law disputes or investigations, our business, financial condition and results of operations may be adversely affected.
 In addition, a significant number of our employees are contracted through third-party human resources companies, which are responsible for managing, among others, payrolls, social insurance contributions and local residency permits of these employees.
-We may not be able to continue this practice, we may be held jointly liable under this labor contract law for any damages to such employees caused by these human resources companies including lost wages, if the human resources company fails to pay such employees their wages and other benefits.
+We may not be able to continue this practice under this labor contract law, which would increase our human resources administration expenses.
+Even if we are allowed to continue this practice, we may be held jointly liable under this labor contract law for any damages to such employees caused by these human resources companies including lost wages, if the human resources company fails to pay such employees their wages and other benefits.
 If we are subject to large penalties or fees related to the new labor contract law, our business, financial condition and results of operations may be materially and adversely affected.